GrooveHQ/design-system-old/docs/Motion.md

 <img src="https://media.giphy.com/media/7J1lqx4jzQnmRq7N7y/giphy.gif" width="200" height="200" />

 ## Patterns
 These patterns help paint the picture of our product to the user.
-Proper execution and repetition of these elements will create a uniquely branded behavior for Priceline.
+Proper execution and repetition of these elements will create a uniquely branded behavior for Groove.

 ### Determinate Load
 The determinate loader is used in instances when load time can be determined.